 For other asset classes, a lot refers to a fixed contract size specific to that instrument.
 For example, one lot of gold typically equals 100 ounces.

-Leverage increases a trader’s purchasing power by allowing them to control a position that is larger than their actual capital.
+Margin-based trading increases a trader’s purchasing power by allowing them to control a position that is larger than their actual capital.

 This can amplify potential returns, even though the initial investment is relatively small.

-Leverage is often described as using borrowed money, but this is not entirely accurate.
+Margin trading is often described as using borrowed money, but this is not entirely accurate.
 Brokers do not add funds to your account.

-For example, opening one lot of EUR/USD with no leverage requires €100,000.
-With leverage of 1:10, only €10,000 is required.
+For example, opening one standard EUR/USD position with no margin support requires €100,000.
+With a 1:10 ratio, only €10,000 is required.

-In the first scenario, you start with €1,000 and apply leverage of 1:100, allowing you to open a position worth €100,000.
+In the first scenario, you start with €1,000 and apply a 1:100 ratio, allowing you to open a position worth €100,000.

 If you sell EUR/USD and the price moves in your favour by 100 pips, the resulting profit would be approximately $1,000.